mikedilger/mosaic-spec/docs/status.md

   that all developers implement, and the rest of the "ways" are optional.
   For example, we can have multiple transports (WebSockets, WebTransport, even REST) without all the developers needing to move beyond WebSockets.

+## Core Library

+This specification is being developed in parallel to a core library.
+The findings from development feed back into this specification.
+This is to be published on github shortly.